-At its current state of development, our technology is not ready to be marketed to consumers.
+In its current state of development, our technology is not ready to be marketed to consumers.
 We intend to follow a multi-faceted commercialization strategy that involves the licensing of our technology to business partners for the purpose of further technological development, marketing and distribution.
-We are seeking business partners who will share the burden of our development costs while our products are still being developed, and who will pay us royalties when they market and distribute our products upon commercialization.
-The establishment of joint ventures and strategic alliances may create future competitors, especially in regions abroad where we do not pursue patent protection.
-If we fail to establish beneficial business partners and strategic alliances, our growth will suffer and our product development may be harmed.
+We are seeking business partners who will share the burden of our development costs while our technology is still being developed, and who will pay us royalties when they market and distribute products incorporating our technology upon commercialization.
+The establishment of joint ventures and strategic alliances may create future competitors, especially in certain regions abroad where we do not pursue patent protection.
+If we fail to establish beneficial business partners and strategic alliances, our growth will suffer and the continued development of our technology may be harmed.

-COMPETITION IN THE AGRICULTURAL AND BIOTECHNOLOGY INDUSTRIES IS INTENSE AND TECHNOLOGY IS CHANGING RAPIDLY.
+COMPETITION IN THE AGRICULTURAL AND HUMAN HEALTH BIOTECHNOLOGY INDUSTRIES IS INTENSE AND TECHNOLOGY IS CHANGING RAPIDLY.
+IF OUR COMPETITORS MARKET THEIR TECHNOLOGY FASTER THAN WE DO, WE MAY NOT BE ABLE TO GENERATE REVENUES FROM THE COMMERCIALIZATION OF OUR TECHNOLOGY.

-Many agricultural and biotechnology companies are engaged in research and development activities relating to senescence and apoptosis.
+Many agricultural and human health biotechnology companies are engaged in research and development activities relating to senescence and apoptosis.
 The market for plant protection and yield enhancement products is intensely competitive, rapidly changing and undergoing consolidation.
-We may be unable to compete successfully against our current and future competitors, which may result in price reductions, reduced margins and the inability to achieve market acceptance for our products.
+We may be unable to compete successfully against our current and future competitors, which may result in price reductions, reduced margins and the inability to achieve market acceptance for products containing our technology.
 Our competitors in the field of plant senescence gene technology are companies that develop and produce transgenic plants and include major international agricultural companies, specialized biotechnology companies, research and academic institutions and, potentially, our joint venture and strategic alliance partners.
-Such companies include: Paradigm Genetics; Aventis Crop Science; Mendel Biotech; Bionova Holding Corporation; Renessen LLC; Exelixis Plant Sciences, Inc. and Eden Bioscience, among others.
-Some of the companies involved in apoptosis research include: Cell Pathways, Inc.; Trevigen, Inc.; Idun Pharmaceuticals;

-Novartis and Oncogene.
-Many of these competitors have substantially greater financial, marketing, sales, distribution and technical resources than us and have more experience in research and development, clinical trials, regulatory matters, manufacturing and marketing.
+These companies include: Paradigm Genetics; Aventis Crop Science; Mendel Biotechnology; Renessen LLC; Exelixis Plant Sciences, Inc.; PlantGenix, Inc.; and Eden Bioscience, among others.
+Some of the companies involved in apoptosis research include: Cell Pathways, Inc.; Trevigen, Inc.; Idun Pharmaceuticals; Novartis; Introgen Therapeutics, Inc.; Genta, Inc.; and Oncogene, Inc. Many of these competitors have substantially greater financial, marketing, sales, distribution and technical resources than us and have more experience in research and development, clinical trials, regulatory matters, manufacturing and marketing.
 We anticipate increased competition in the future as new companies enter the market and new technologies become available.
-Our technology may be rendered obsolete or uneconomical by technological advances or entirely different approaches developed by one or more of our competitors.
+Our technology may be rendered obsolete or uneconomical by technological advances or entirely different approaches developed by one or more of our competitors, which will prevent or limit our ability to generate revenues from the commercialization of our technology.